Skip site navigation

 Services and Technologies Offered

-Chemical Crystallography: provides single crystal structure determination of variety of inorganic, metal-organic, organic and pharmaceutical compounds, minerals and intermetallics, including including absolute structure determination, treatment of mero- and non-merohedral twins, disordered, OD and modulated crystals.
+Chemical Crystallography: provides single crystal structure determination of variety of inorganic, metal-organic, organic and pharmaceutical compounds, minerals and intermetallics, including absolute structure determination, treatment of mero- and non-merohedral twins, disordered, OD and modulated crystals.
+New addition of D8Venture system allows also screening of the protein crystals and cooling crystals down to 20K.

 Materials Characterization: provides powder X-ray diffraction analysis and characterization of polycrystalline and nano-crystalline materials and thin films, covering phase identification, qualitative and quantitative analysis, amorphous content determination, micro-diffraction and area mapping, samples of any size and shape, crystallite size and micro-strain determination, ab initio indexing and accurate unit cell refinement, crystal structure refinement using the Rietveld method and ab initio structure determination

-Advanced Diffraction: provides X-ray diffraction measurements for reflectivity (XRR) from thin films and (coming soon) small angle x-ray scattering (SAXS) from nano and macromolecular materials.
+Advanced Diffraction: provides X-ray diffraction measurements of the reflectivity (XRR) and pole figures from thin films; small angle X-ray scattering (SAXS) from polymers, nanomaterials and macromolecular compounds; X-ray back scattering diffraction (LAUE) for determination of the single crystal orientation.

 Equipment Available